 Low-waste tips for public events! ’Tis the season for winter markets and craft fairs.
 Unfortunately, these sorts of public events also typically means single-use plastic.
 If you stop to take a moment and look at all the vendors, it’s really amazing to realize how many single-use products are used.
 It’s not just shopping bags: paper cups for drinks, tiny plastic containers for samples, straws, napkins, plates, cutlery…the list goes on and on.

-I want to a Christmas market the other day with my family and it was so fun!
+I want to a Christmas market the other day and it was so fun!
 I managed to avoid a lot of single-use waste, and although things weren’t perfect, I was pretty darn happy.
 Here are my top tips.

 - Bring your reusables.
 Simple enough!
 This can include a travel mug (for hot drinks), open cup (for cold drinks), water bottle, napkin, plate, straw, cutlery, chopsticks, and bags.